29riyasaxena/DSG-Share/README.md

 # DSG-Share
-A repository for the collab project of DSG and ShARE
+A repository for the collab project of DSG and ShARE under ADCI, IITR.

 # Deep into the code
-We used re library, a regular expression (or RE) specifies a set of strings that matches it; the functions in this module let you check if a particular string matches a given regular expression.
+We used **re** library, a regular expression (or RE) specifies a set of strings that matches it; the functions in this module let you check if a particular string matches a given regular expression.
 Here we used it for matching with comma.

-Dept(string) This function is used to convert department names which are in short form to long form for better understanding.
+Dept(string): This function is used to convert department names which are in short form to long form for better understanding.

-Specializations(string) This function is used in splits the words(specialisation) for deeper research.
+Specializations(string): This function is used in splits the words(specialisation) for deeper research.

-Designation(df) This function has sorted the designation of all professors in an Descending order accordingly
+Designation(df): This function has sorted the designation of all professors in an Descending order accordingly

    1."Professor Emeritus"
    2."Professor Of Practice"